thenexthub/Codira/docs/FailableInitializers.md

 override `-retain` and `-release` to implement their own reference counting.
-This means that if our class has `@objc` ancestry, we have to release it with `-release` even if it is partially initialized -- since this will result in Swift destructors being called, they have to know to skip the uninitialized parts of the object.
+This means that if our class has `@objc` ancestry, we have to release it with `-release` even if it is partially initialized -- since this will result in Codira destructors being called, they have to know to skip the uninitialized parts of the object.

 There is an issue we need to sort out, tracked by rdar://18720947.